-I have been working in the field of Theoretical and Computational Astrophysics for a decade focusing on the formation and evolution of galaxies, groups and clusters of galaxies, and their interplay with the central supermassive black hole (SMBH).
+I have been working mainly in the field of Theoretical and Computational Astrophysics for more than a decade focusing on the formation and evolution of galaxies, groups and clusters of galaxies, and their interplay with the central supermassive black hole (SMBH).
 I am particularly keen to study the baryonic component and multiphase gaseous halos, which are key to current Astrophysics and Cosmology.
 I tackle the astrophysical problems from two major angles.
 On the one hand, I develop and carry out high-resolution (HR) 3D magnetohydrodynamic (MHD) simulations complemented by analytic models.
 The exponential advancement of the computational science has allowed us to study with unprecedented realism the baryon astrophysics.
 I devote myself to finding new physical models and principles which can explain the observed phenomena on a fundamental level and provide testable predictions.
 On the other hand, I am deeply involved in observational collaborations: I use simulations as controlled astrophysical experiments to accurately interpret the multiwavelength observations provided by the last/next-generation telescopes (as Chandra, XMM, Athena, ALMA, HST, Magellan, MUSE, Mustang-2).
 My research methods are supported by a strong knowledge of (astro)physics and computational science, allowing me to independently develop and apply diverse physical modules in state-of-the-art massively-parallel AMR (adaptive mesh refinement) codes.
-With ~50M computational hours and ~$2M funding allocated so far, I continue to lead large simulation campaigns.

 1. Macro Feeding: Multiphase Condensation Cascade – Raining